The Aging Process Explained

 Signs of Aging

 Outward signs of aging involve aging skin, and hair.
 Aging skin loses elasticity due to changes in the elastin collagen ratio.
-The hair loses natural pigmentation and turns gray.
-These changes can be slowed by antiaging treatment, but not completely reversed.

 Cardiovascular Aging